Home /

 • Repatriation benefits (for medical evacuation or death) are included under most comprehensive plans.

-However, services like dental, optical, and physiotherapy are generally excluded unless you add extras.
+However, services like physiotherapy, dental and optical are generally excluded unless you add extras.

 Australia’s Top OVHC Providers for Working Holiday Visa Holders (2026)